How to Endorse a Check: Checks 101

 Why do we need to endorse the check?

-There are a few reasons why we have to endorse the check.
+There are a few reasons why we must endorse a check.
 We have listed them for you.

 Blue and green image with signed check.
 It lists reasons to endorse a check.
 Endorsing a check can be done to complete a check transaction, enable to bank to authorize a transaction, allow people to sign a check over to someone else, or help prevent misuse if the check is lost.